-This Small Water Systems Support Plan is intended to help these systems navigate coming challenges by providing not only emergency support but also help systems to take proactive steps that will allow them build resiliency and avoid emergency situations.
-The Plan includes planning for outreach, education, and support strategies that can be implemented to provide water in the short-term (interim strategies) and long-term (permanent strategies).
+This Small Water Systems Support Plan is intended to help these systems navigate coming challenges by providing emergency support and also assistance with taking proactive steps to build resiliency and avoid emergency situations.
+The Plan includes steps the County should take for outreach, education, and support strategies to provide water in the short-term (interim strategies) and long-term (permanent strategies).

 a.
-Summary of small water systems in County
+Summary of Small Water Systems in County